qwx9/strangepg/README.md

 Other BSDs might work as well, but it's untested.

 Installation can be done from source or via [bioconda](https://bioconda.github.io/).
-Test binaries, probably out of date, can be downloaded from the Releases github page as well.
+Binaries for Linux, macOS and Windows, probably out of date, can be downloaded from the Releases github page as well.

 #### Hardware requirements